nicholaswilde/recipes/docs/soups-and-stews/roasted-sweet-garlic-&-almond-soup.md

 ### Step 2

 Meanwhile, in a large pot, sauté chopped white onion in olive oil for 10 minutes.
-Add half-and-half and vegetable broth.
+Add half-and-half and [vegetable broth][1].
 Bring to a boil and simmer 10 minutes.

 ### Step 3